frdrick/blog/_portfolio/geospatial_data.markdown

 link: ../_portfolio/geospatial_data.markdown
 permalink: _portfolio/geospatial_data.markdown/
 ---
 This year I began using geospatial data in projects for the first time.
 I started with ArcGIS Pro where I conducted an assessment of landslide susceptibility for the Tamzoura Municipality in Algeria.

-The project can be found here: [link to report on archive.org](https://archive.org/details/landslide-susceptibility-tamzoura-algeria).
+The full report is found here: [get pdf]({{site.url}}/assets/landslides/Landslide-Susceptibility-Tamzoura-Algeria.pdf).